Certified Guaranty Company: Process

 After grading, the comics are placed in an inner well, a sealed sleeve of Barex, a highly gas-impermeable plastic polymer.
 Then, the comics are sonically sealed in a hard plastic, tamper-evident holder.
 This process is often referred to in comics jargon as "slabbing".
 A label is affixed at the top indicating the title, date, grade, page quality, and any notes, such as notable creators.
 Books which would be damaged by encapsulation are returned without this process.

 Purpose of grading services

-Prior to advent of CGC grading and authentication services, collectors, buyers, and sellers were at the mercy of the marketplace.
-There was a clear possibility of a conflict of interest as a seller would benefit from exaggeration of the condition to inflate the value and thus increase profits.
-Likewise a buyer could dispute the condition of a book with the intention of purchasing at a lower price.
-CGC's primary service is to provide a reliable, consistent, and non-partial comic books grading and authentication, which can greatly mitigate all these challenges and pitfalls that are inherent with comic book collecting.
+Prior to advent of grading and authentication services, both buyers and sellers were vulnerable to misrepresentation in the marketplace.
+Seller could benefit from overstating the quality of a book's condition to inflate the price, while a buyer could dispute the condition of a book with the intention of purchasing at a lower price.
+While reputation scores in online marketplaces can disincentivize repeat offenders by lowering their scores, collectors lacked a reliable, low effort way to ensure a comic book being sold matches the listing's stated quality.
+Grading services aim to provide consistent, objective grading and authentication, which can mitigate the risk of misrepresentation otherwise inherent with comic book collecting.